Community of Practice Laminate Packaging

 The CoP will be organising round tables with other stakeholders in the packaging chain, including collectors, sorters, recyclers and retailers, in order to hear and discuss their views on these challenges and potential solutions.
 This process will be supported by knowledge institutes and experts in the field.

 The CoP will create, agree and propose a roadmap for how to deal with the challenges regarding resource efficient metallised laminates used for packaging of crisps, coffee, confectionary and milk powder.
 The CoP launches with a core team and the learnings will be shared and evaluated with CEFLEX.
-The CoP aims to publish the first results by early 2020.
 If you operate in the flexible packaging value chain and are interested in future updates, please subscribe to our newsletter or contact KIDV.

 This CoP is partly made possible by Stichting Afvalfonds.